 Revel Systems integrates with a range of delivery applications, allowing you to take orders online through sites like UberEats and branch out to an even wider audience.
-Even better, Revel Systems enables ingredient-level inventory management, which will help you to keep track of your ingredients and your ordering while you concentrate on cooking for your walk-in and takeaway customers.
+This restaurant POS system also enables ingredient-level inventory management, which will help you to keep an even closer eye on your stock levels, so you can concentrate on cooking for your walk-in and takeaway customers.

 - Integrates with delivery management systems